rfetick/Kalman/README.md

 * The library `BLA::Matrix` seems to throw errors for matrices of size `<1,1>`.
 So the Kalman library will only work for `Nstate>1` and `Nobs>1`.
 For one-dimensional Kalman filters, please refer to other Arduino libraries.

-* The library is not compatible with the version 3 of the `BasicLinearAlgebra`.
-Please download the previous version of `BasicLinearAlgebra`.
-I am working on this compatibility issue.
+* In case of issues with matrices computation please make sure to use the latest version of `BasicLinearAlgebra`.
+It works fine on my side with `BasicLinearAlgebra` version `3.2`, however compatibilities issues may occur with different versions.

 * Size of matrices has to be relatively small due to the limited SRAM memory of Arduino.
 Effort has been made to reduce SRAM usage.